Fort Worth Drug Charges Lawyer | Tarrant County Possession of Marijuana Attorney

-Drug charges are one of the most vigorously and widely prosecuted crimes in Fort Worth and throughout Tarrant County.
+Drug charges are one of the most vigorously and widely prosecuted crimes in Fort Worth, Arlington and throughout Tarrant County.

 The Law Offices of Jeff C. Kennedy can assist you with preparing the best defense for misdemeanor and felony drug charges including Possession of Marijuana, Possession of a Controlled Substance, Possession of a Dangerous Drug, Drug Possession with Intent to Sell or Deliver, and Drug Manufacturing.
 If you have been charged or are under investigation for a drug, narcotic, or controlled substance related offense in Fort Worth or Tarrant County, our drug charges attorneys can help.

 Drug Possession is a serious criminal charge and can carry a wide range of punishments in Texas ranging from probation or county jail time to lengthy prison sentences.
 Furthermore, if you are convicted of a drug charge you may also face suspension of your driver’s license.
 Our criminal defense lawyers have extensive experience in successfully defending misdemeanor and felony drug offenses.